Mark24Code/html5sortable/README.md

     e.detail.item contains the current dragged element
     e.detail.placeholder contains the placeholder element
-    e.detail.startparent contains the element that the dragged item comes from
+    e.detail.startparent contains the element that the dragged item comes from e.detail.index contains the start index of the dragged element (considering only list items)

     */
 });